drojaazu/suddendesu/content/entry/happy-birthday/index.md

 So earlier this year, I made the decision to switch to [Hugo](https://gohugo.io/).
 For the past few months (during that rare free time I mentioned earlier), I've been migrating the existing site over.
 I've polished up the CSS and refined the theme while also addressing some longstanding presentation issues.
 Within the content itself, I've gone through all the old articles and corrected many typos, re-worded and clarified portions and fixed broken links.
 In short, it's been a massive overhaul of both the back and front end, resulting in a simplification that is easy on the server and fast for the user.

-There is another added bonus of having a site statically generated in this way, one that perfectly aligns with our belief in the importance of data preservation.
+There is an added bonus of having a site statically generated in this way, one that perfectly aligns with our belief in the importance of data preservation.
 Because there are no extra components like a database and no backend requirements like Node or PHP which can become obsolete, a statically generated site can easily be maintained with git and hosted on a service like github.
 This essentially acts as a backup of the entire site.

-This means that if the site were ever to disappear for any reason, someone can simply pull the repo, generate the site and host it themselves or view it locally.
+This means that if the site were ever to disappear for any reason, someone can simply pull the repo, re-generate the site, and host it themselves or view it locally.
 If the site is ever "done," it can easily be zipped up and archived.
 I think this is a fantastic way to prevent the [loss of sites as the web further deteriorates](https://www.pewresearch.org/data-labs/2024/05/17/when-online-content-disappears/).
-In fact, I *highly* recomend anyone who runs a simple blog like this one to consider switch to static generation and make the site available via github or something similar.
+In fact, I *highly* recommend anyone who runs a simple blog like this one to consider switching to static generation and make the site available via github or something similar.

-The static site/github combo brings with it a neat feature: contributions.
-We've already had a couple articles posted from [@biggestsonicfan](https://twitter.com/biggestsonicfan), a longtime collaborator on twitter and discord.
+The static site/github combo brings with it another neat feature: contributions.
+We've already had a couple articles posted from [@biggestsonicfan](https://twitter.com/biggestsonicfan), a longtime collaborator on Twitter and Discord.
 I would love to open up the site to anyone who has original research related to retrogaming, digital archaeology, data preservation, emulation, and so on, and who needs a place to post their findings.
 This can be done *easily* with a pull request to the repo!
-No need for creating backend users and assigning roles and permissions.
-Just write your document and include the media and open a PR.
+No need for creating users and assigning roles and permissions.
+Just write your document and include the media and submit it by pull request.

 So [the SUDDEN DESU website is now hosted on github](https://github.com/drojaazu/suddendesu).
 Feel free to pull it down and keep a local copy, or if you have an article to contribue, open up a PR!